neuro-ai-creative-hacknight/neuro-ai-creative-hacknight.github.io/_sources/CoC.md

 ## Consequences

 The organizing team reserves the right to determine if any code of conduct has been violated.
-If it is determined that any code has been violated, the perpetrator be removed from the event entirely.
+If it is determined that any code has been violated, the perpetrator will be removed from the event entirely.

 ## Reporting